SoyabulIslamLincoln/fashion-MNIST-1/README.md

 10000
 ```

-Scale the images to a range of 0 to 1
+We need to preprocess the data; we scale the images to a range of 0 to 1 by dividing by 255 (range of pixel values):

 ```python
 train_images = train_images / 255.0
 test_images = test_images / 255.0
 ```

-Simple NN: Build the Model
-Here we have 3 fully connected layers.
+Here is where we build the model for a Simple NN with 3 layers

 1st layer: "unrolls" the images from a 2d-array of 28 by 28 pixels to a 1d-array of 28 * 28 = 784 pixels

 2nd layer: Fully-connected layer.
 Has 128 nodes.

 3rd layer: 10-node softmax layer, which returns an array of 10 probability scores that sum to 1.
 ```python
 model = keras.Sequential([